tytydraco/yessleep/out/I_wanted_a_million_views_on_my_YouTube_video.md

 \*\*\*

-“Are you sure that you wish to play again?”
+“Are you sure that you wish to play again, John?”
 The hag questioned me when I returned solo (I was too embarrassed to tell Jay how much I had bought into this whole scam).

 At this point, it had been six weeks since my first visit.
 It was probably all bullshit anyway, I knew, but – on the off chance that it was real, that something magical was going on – I wanted to leverage it to my advantage.
 I needed the mojo for one more viral video, this one with over two million views, to lock my newfound success into place.
 Then I could leave this unsettling crone, this sketchy temple behind for good.
 Besides, all I’d had to do the first time around was change an A to an A-; it wasn’t exactly a steep price to pay, right?